SparseVoxelDet: Fully Sparse Voxel Networks for Efficient Event-Based Drone Detection: Experiments

 \subsection{Dataset: FRED Benchmark}

 We evaluate on the FRED (Florence RGB-Event Drone) dataset~\citep{fred}, the largest event-camera benchmark for drone detection, providing synchronized RGB and event-camera recordings.
-The dataset comprises over 7 hours of data across 231 sequences captured with a Prophesee EVK4 (IMX636) event camera at a native resolution of 1280$\times$720, co-registered with an RGB sensor.
-Five commercial and custom drone models serve as targets: Betafpv Air75, DarwinFPV CineApe20, DJI Tello EDU, DJI Mini~2, and DJI Mini~3, spanning a wide range of sizes, speeds, and flight patterns.
+The dataset is captured with a Prophesee EVK4 (IMX636) event camera at a native resolution of 1280$\times$720, co-registered with an RGB sensor, and provides more than seven hours of annotated recording per modality.
+Five commercial and custom drone models serve as targets: Betafpv Air75, DarwinFPV CineApe20, DJI Tello EDU, DJI Mini~2, and DJI Mini~3.